mailbots/mailbots/docs.md

 ### setExtensionData

-Set data stored in extension.private_data.
+Set data stored in mailbot.private_data.
 Objects are shallow merged if existing data is present.
 All other values (including arrays) are replaced.

 This method has two signatures.
-It can take an object as its only param which will be shallowly merged into extension.private_data.
+It can take an object as its only param which will be shallowly merged into mailbot.private_data.

 It can also take a lodash \_.set path as its first parameter and a value as the second.